Yahya Khan: House arrest

+On 11 January 1972, Chief Justice Hamoodur Rahman sent a letter to Yahya, informing him that the commission would commence its proceedings on 17 January and requesting his statement by 24 January.
+After approximately four months in Banni, on 20 April 1972, Yahya was transferred to his personal residence at 61 Harley Street in central Rawalpindi.
+His house arrest continued under lessened restrictions.
+The house was only thinly guarded by a few police officers.

+Death

+Khan suffered a stroke which left him half paralysed Yahya remained under house arrest until 1977, when he was released from custody by martial law administrator General Fazle Haq due to his failing health.
+He stayed out from public events and wrote down his memoirs in the form of notes that remain unpublished.
+He died on 10 August 1980 in Rawalpindi, Punjab.
+His funeral was marked by military honours.

 Personal life

 Religion

-He was nominally a Shia Muslim, but was non-practising and was known to have indulged in activities prohibited in Islam such as womanizing and the consumption of alcoholic beverages.
-Indian journalist Dewan Berindranath argued that Yahya turned to alcohol and womanizing when he gained power, as a coping mechanism to deal with stress, and that when he was a soldier he was known for being morally upright, abstaining from partying unlike other officers and instead preferring to spend time with his family and also practicing Islamic rituals such as the fast of Ramadan, eventually quoting Ayub Khan who said that "Give me half a dozen officers of the calibre and moral standards of Yahya Khan and I can show you what can Pakistan do as a great nation of the Islamic world."
+He was nominally a Shia Muslim, but was non-practising and was known to have indulged in activities prohibited in Islam such as womanising and the consumption of alcoholic beverages.
+Indian journalist Dewan Berindranath argued that Yahya turned to alcohol and womanising when he gained power, as a coping mechanism to deal with stress, and that when he was a soldier he was known for being morally upright, abstaining from partying unlike other officers and instead preferring to spend time with his family and also practicing Islamic rituals such as the fast of Ramadan.
+He eventually quoted Ayub Khan, who said that "Give me half a dozen officers of the calibre and moral standards of Yahya Khan and I can show you what can Pakistan do as a great nation of the Islamic world."

-During his rule from 1969 to 1971, Mian Tufail Mohammad, a prominent leader of the Jamaat-e-Islami, the country's main Islamist party, hailed Yahya as "the champion of Islam", as there was a general view among Islamists that he would fight leftist elements of the country (the Pakistan People's Party in West Pakistan and the All-Pakistan Awami League in what was East Pakistan and now Bangladesh) and also push for the Islamization of the Constitution.
-More generally, Yahya used the intelligence services (the ISI and the IB) "to keep secular political parties under check", mobilizing the Information Ministry for propaganda and pushing the idea that they put "Islam and Pakistan in danger."
+During his rule from 1969 to 1971, Mian Tufail Mohammad, a prominent leader of the Jamaat-e-Islami, the country's main Islamist party, hailed Yahya as "the champion of Islam", as there was a general view among Islamists that he would fight leftist elements of the country (the Pakistan People's Party in West Pakistan and the All-Pakistan Awami League in what was East Pakistan and now Bangladesh) and also push for the Islamisation of the Constitution.
+More generally, Yahya used the intelligence services (the ISI and the IB) "to keep secular political parties under check", mobilising the Information Ministry for propaganda and pushing the idea that they put "Islam and Pakistan in danger."

-Towards the end of his life, during and following his imprisonment, Yahya slowly abandoned drinking altogether as he "turned extremely religious."
+Towards the end of his life, during and following his imprisonment, Yahya gradually stopped drinking alcohol as he "became very religious."